scrapy/scrapy/docs/topics/commands.rst

 Downloads the given URL using the Scrapy downloader and writes the contents to standard output.

-The interesting thing about this command is that it fetches the page according to how the spider would download it.
+The interesting thing about this command is that it fetches the page the way the spider would download it.
 For example, if the spider has a ``USER_AGENT`` attribute which overrides the User Agent, it will use that one.